hopeogbons/qstring/README.md

 github and docker.

 - GitHub
-    - git must be installed and available
+    - `git` must be installed and available
 - Docker
-    - Docker Compose installed setup with at least 3GB limit
+    - `docker-compose` installed setup with at least 3GB limit
 - The following port(s) should be available on your machine: 8000

 ### Setup